Chang-LeHung/regexengine/README.md

 # regexengine
-a toy regex engine implemented in python
+A toy regex engine implemented in python.

+Now i only implemented a nag, dfa is to be continued...